 Therefore, simply visit the web site of your computer manufacturer (or video display adaptor, if you know it) to download and install the latest video display drivers for your PC and your version of Windows.
 Note that these updates are not typically included with new PCs, nor are they included as part of the "Automatic Windows Updates" that Microsoft may download to your PC from time to time.

 For detailed instructions on how to update your video display drivers, please see:

 Q: I have Windows XP.
 Can Terrain Navigator Pro be used on this older, discontinued Operating System?

 A: While Terrain Navigator Pro installs and operates properly on Windows 7 (or later), it was not designed to be installed under Windows XP.
-We have no plans to add Windows XP compatibility in Terrain Navigator Pro 11.
+We have no plans to add Windows XP compatibility to the current version of Terrain Navigator Pro.

 Q: Is Terrain Navigator Pro a 32-bit or 64-bit application?